Reduced Operator Approximation for Modelling Open Quantum Systems: Theoretical approach

 \subsubsection{General description}

 The aim of the presented method is to model the evolution of the system, including its decoherence caused by the interaction with the bath.
 The information about this process is contained in the reduced density matrix of the system $\rho_s(t)$.
-As demonstrated in previous sections, Eqs~\eqref{eq:rho-Schr} and \eqref{eq:rho-Heis}, it can be obtained from the mean values of system operators $\mat{t}(t)$.
+As demonstrated in previous sections, see \eqref{rho-Schr} and \eqref{rho-Heis}, it can be obtained from the mean values of system operators $\mat{t}(t)$.
 Thus, to calculate $\rho_s(t)$ in the Heisenberg picture, one has to evolve $\mat{t}(t)$ in time.
-Since the evolution equation for $\mat{t}(t)$~\eqref{eq:tmn-dyn} involves the bath operators $a_k(t)$, due to the system-bath interaction, it is necessary to evolve $a_k(t)$ as well.
+Since the evolution equation for $\mat{t}(t)$~\eqref{tmn-dyn} involves the bath operators $a_k(t)$, due to the system-bath interaction, it is necessary to evolve $a_k(t)$ as well.
 However, a numerical description of both types of operators in the total system and bath basis is impossible, as $\mathcal{H}_b$ is infinite-dimensional.

-According to Eq.~\eqref{eq:rho-Heis}, given the initial system state $\rho_s$ we only need to know the partial expectation values of system operators, $\tr_b \rho_b t_{mn}(t)$, to obtain $\rho_s(t)$.
-The corresponding partial expectations of the bath operators, $\tr_b \rho_b a_k(t)$, contain part of the information on how interaction correlated the bath and the system---if there was no such correlation, $\tr_b \rho_b a_k(t)$ would be proportional to an identity operator in $\mathcal{H}_s$ (recall that $a_k(0) = \mathbb{I}_s \otimes a_k$).
-Thus, even after averaging over the bath degrees of freedom, we can at least approximately capture the system-bath correlations arising from the interaction terms in Eqs.~\eqref{eq:tmn-dyn} and~\eqref{eq:ak-dyn}.
-This observation forms the basis of the proposed Reduced Operator Approximation (ROA).
+According to \eqref{rho-Heis}, given the initial system state $\rho_s$ we only need to know the partial expectation values of system operators, ${\tr}_b \rho_b t_{mn}(t)$, to obtain $\rho_s(t)$.
+The corresponding partial expectations of the bath operators, ${\tr}_b \rho_b a_k(t)$, contain part of the information on how interaction correlated the bath and the system---if there was no such correlation, ${\tr}_b \rho_b a_k(t)$ would be proportional to an identity operator in $\mathcal{H}_s$ (recall that $a_k(0) = \mathbb{I}_s \otimes a_k$).
+Thus, even after averaging over the bath degrees of freedom, we can at least approximately capture the system-bath correlations arising from the interaction terms in \eqref{tmn-dyn} and~\eqref{ak-dyn}.
+This observation forms the basis of ROA.

 We represent both system and bath operators by $N \times N$ complex matrices in the system state basis (hence, $\mat{t}$ is represented by an $N \times N$ matrix of $N \times N$ complex matrices).
 Let $M[O(t)] \in \linHs$ denote this \emph{reduced representation} of an operator $O(t) \in \linHt$, defined as